fleschutz/csv2hpp/README.md

 CSV2HPP
 =======
-**This command-line utility converts the content of a CSV file (comma-separated values) into a header file for C/C++ - to #include them and immediately start to develop on structured, well-formed datasets.
-This skips error-prone steps like file delivering, loading, parsing, converting, and checking.**
+**This command-line utility converts the content of a CSV file (comma-separated values) into a header file for C/C++ software projects.
+Then #include the header file and immediately start to develop on a structured, well-formed dataset.
+It skips error-prone steps like file delivering, loading, parsing, converting, and checking.**

 ▶️ Usage
 ---------